stackblitz/docs/docs/guides/user-guide/general-faqs.md

 ### What is the Classic Editor SDK?

 Our JavaScript SDK (software development kit) allows users to create Classic Editor projects to be opened in a new window or embedded in your docs, example pages, or blog posts.
-The SDK can be used to control the UI of an embedded StackBlitz project, change the currently open file(s), and read and write files frmo the project's virtual filesystem.
+The SDK can be used to control the UI of an embedded StackBlitz project, change the currently open file(s), and read and write files from the project's virtual filesystem.

 Details on embed options can be found [here](https://developer.stackblitz.com/platform/api/javascript-sdk).